This document describes several restrictions placed on accessing data and system identifiers. These changes help protect users' privacy.

 READ_PHONE_STATEpermission.
 Otherwise, a

-If your app uses non-resettable device identifiers for ad-tracking or user analytics purposes, create an Android Advertising ID for those specific use cases instead.
+Many use cases don't need non-resettable device identifiers.
+For example, if your app uses non-resettable device identifiers for ad-tracking or user analytics purposes, create an Android Advertising ID for those specific use cases instead.
 To learn more, see best practices for unique identifiers.

 Access to clipboard data